tarwn/lessthandot-hugo/blogs/content/posts/2010-11-15-unit-testing-costs-too-much-twice-the-co.md

 ## Balancing Cost and Value

 There is a cost to writing Unit Tests that we have to balance with the potential savings and risk reduction.
-I don&#8217;t believe there is a universal answer as to how much Unit Testing is appropriate for a given environment, project, and team.
+I don't believe there is a universal answer as to how much Unit Testing is appropriate for a given environment, project, and team.
 Many teams take it on faith that 100% coverage is their best bet, but I am not convinced.

 What I can tell you is that all of the benefits of this tool are out of your reach if you don’t give it a test drive.